zevero/avr_boot/README.md

 # Compile and Flash avr_boot bootloader (only once)

 This is with avr-gcc and avrdude under linux with an Atmega1284p and avrIsp mkII!
-Adaption to your case (WinAvr) will not be too complicated...
+Adaption to your case (WinAvr, another Atmega, another flash-tool) will not be complicated...

 - adapt Makefile
   - MCU_TARGET: Your AtmegaXXX